 I replaced them with drop-in replacement LED units which are meant to replicate the look of standard fluorescent tube hoods.
 I actually replaced each of the original hoods with two LED hoods.
 And each LED hood is about twice as bright as its replacement, so the garage is now about 4 times as bright at about 35% energy savings.

 While buying these hoods, I noticed they now have LED BR30 floodlights available, at decent cost too: $5 each (in quantities of 6), same as the BR30 CFLs used to be.
 This started a bit of a snowball effect, and within the next month, I had replaced all of the lights in my home with LEDs.
 The recessed lighting was the first to be replaced, obviously.
 Instant on and full brightness, and at 10.5 watts each versus 15 for the CFLs (or 65 for incandescents).

 I found a sale on Cree A19 bulbs at $1.50 each, so most of the rest of the house got those.
 The hallway bathroom had 4 incandescent globe lights which were meant to look good on their own, so I found LED globes which have a very nice looking pattern in the middle.

-My workbench in the garage has 2 foot fluorescent enclosure which I like, so I ended up using a retrofit LED tube.
+My workbench in the garage has a 2 foot fluorescent enclosure which I like, so I ended up using a retrofit LED tube.
 This requires rewiring the enclosure to remove the ballast and convert it to direct AC drive, but was worth it.